 EB-5 Visa: The EB-5 Visa is for foreign entrepreneurs and investors who wish to immigrate to the United States.
 International entrepreneurs must invest in a qualifying business and commit to generating at least 10 jobs for US citizens and permanent residents.

-A ‘targeted employment area’ refers to rural areas and regions with a high unemployment rate.
+A ‘targeted employment area’ refers to rural areas and regions with high unemployment rates.
 If you are investing in a targeted employment area, then you must invest at least $900,000.

 However, if you wish to invest anywhere in the US, then a minimum investment of $1.8 million is required.